gzhawk/FTDI-EVE-xDEMO/README.md

    so the compile, debug, program all Windows based.

 c.
-Execute "RunMe.bat" to build the related image, and please DO read the words it gives out.
+Execute "RunMe.bat" to build the related image, and please DO read the words it gives out:

 d.
 DO change the define in platform.h depend on your real system
     e.g. LCD resolution: '320x240', '800x480', EVE version: '80X', '81X', etc.

 e.
 DO change the define in UI.h depend on what demo you would like to
     play.
 For example, active UI_AVI and comment others, and make sure you know the code limits while playing UI_AVI: it only works on DEF_81X